PaulChana/juce-lldb/README.md

 ## Testing

-Hard to test this stuff.
-In the root of the repository is a Projucer pip.
-If you load that file it will create a project that lets you see each of the classes in your debugger.
-If you are extending the code, please add something in here...
+There is a cmake based project located in `tests`.
+If you run this you can directly see each of the items in lldb itself

 ## Contributions